Welcome to the Barbee Lakes Property Owners Website

 A significant part of keeping the lakes fun is controlling the invasive weeds such as eurasian milfoil and curlyleaf pondweed.
 To fund weed control we need members and donations and that is why we need you.
 We also apply for grants to treat weeds and to fund other projects to improve lake recreation.
 We, along with many others, apply for Lake and River Enchancement grants from Indiana DNR to help fund weed control.
 DNR can only fund a small number of the applications so most years we are fully responsible for weed treatment and the costs are increasing significantly.

-In addition the BLPOA maintains signs on the lakes, sponsors the Hotdog Boat and the Pirates Parade.
+In addition the BLPOA maintains signs on the lakes, sponsors events such as the Hotdog Boat, Scavenger Hunt, annual picnic and the Lighted Boat Parade. .

 BLPOA membership is $45/yr.
 Tax deductible donations are made to the Grassy Creek Foundation.
 The recommended donation is $2 per foot of shoreline.
 Please send the checks to